-The Joining FORCEs Conference is the largest annual symposium for people affected by hereditary cancers.
-Attendees include cancer survivors, people in treatment, high-risk individuals, people with an inherited mutation or family history of cancer and health care providers who treat people with inherited mutations.
+The Joining FORCEs Conference is the largest annual gathering for people affected by hereditary cancer.
+Attendees include cancer survivors, people in treatment, people with an inherited mutation or family history of cancer, as well as health care providers and caregivers.

 Our Research Search and Enroll Tool matches people with the research studies for which they qualify.
 Our targeted research recruitment efforts link participants who are the backbone of clinical research to studies enrolling patients.
 These efforts accelerate critical hereditary cancer research to improve options and health outcomes for our community.

-FORCE is the only national nonprofit organization advocating for the unique needs of people and families affected by hereditary cancer.
-We spearhead and influence public policies to ensure that the voice of our community—previvors and survivors—is represented.
+FORCE is the only national nonprofit advocating for the unique needs of people with or at increased risk of hereditary cancers.
+We spearhead and influence public policies to ensure that the voice of our community is represented.

 Coverage and reimbursement for medical care in the U.S. varies based on type of insurance, national guidelines and federal or state laws.
 We have unparalleled knowledge of how these influence access to care and strive to improve coverage for the hereditary cancer community.

-Individuals affected by or at risk of hereditary cancers are often concerned about how genetic information can be accessed or used.
-FORCE was key player in passage of GINA and continues to advocate for strong genetic protections on behalf of our community.
+Individuals affected by hereditary cancer are often concerned about how genetic information can be accessed or used.
+FORCE was a key player in the passage of GINA and is advocating for more comprehensive genetic protections.